ShizheL/ETH_Oxford_2026/README.md

 We host a FastAPI service on Railway that takes a flight request (start/end coordinates, departure time, duration, grid density, and a trade-off parameter λ) and returns a climate-aware route.

-**Core idea.** We discretise the region between origin and destination into a 2D grid of candidate waypoints and connect successive “columns” of waypoints to form a directed acyclic graph.
+**Core idea.** We turn the region between origin and destination into a 2D grid of candidate waypoints and connect successive “columns” of waypoints to form a directed acyclic graph.
 Each edge represents a short flight segment between two candidate waypoints.

 For each candidate segment, we estimate contrail **energy forcing (EF)** using `pycontrails` with **ERA5** meteorology and the **CoCiP** contrail model.
 We then run Dijkstra’s algorithm to minimise a combined objective: